Incenter: Euler line

 The Euler line of a triangle is a line passing through its circumcenter, centroid, and orthocenter, among other points.

 The incenter generally does not lie on the Euler line; it is on the Euler line only for isosceles triangles, for which the Euler line coincides with the symmetry axis of the triangle and contains all triangle centers.

 Denoting the distance from the incenter to the Euler line as d, the length of the longest median as v, the length of the longest side as u, the circumradius as R, the length of the Euler line segment from the orthocenter to the circumcenter as e, and the semiperimeter as s, the following inequalities hold:

 Area and perimeter splitters

 Any line through a triangle that splits both the triangle's area and its perimeter in half goes through the triangle's incenter; every line through the incenter that splits the area in half also splits the perimeter in half.
 There are either one, two, or three of these lines for any given triangle.

 Relative distances from an angle bisector

-Let X be a variable point on the internal angle bisector of A. Then X = I (the incenter) maximizes or minimizes the ratio $\tfrac{BX}{CX}$ along that angle bisecter.
+Let X be a variable point on the internal angle bisector of A. Then X = I (the incenter) maximizes or minimizes the ratio $\tfrac{BX}{CX}$ along that angle bisector.